mainkoon81/Study-02-AB-Testing/README.md

 One of the most important aspects of interpreting any statistical results (and one that is frequently overlooked) is assuring that your sample is **truly representative** of your population of interest.
 Particularly in the way that data is collected today in the age of computers, `response bias` is so important to keep in mind.
 In the 2016 U.S election, polls conducted by many news media suggested a staggering difference from the reality of poll results.
 > Two things to consider
  - a) Is my sample representative of the population?
  - b) What is the impact of large sample size on my result? (with large sizes, everything will be statistically significant..then we'd always choose to `Reject H0` with probability of alpha---[Type-I. Error]:FP)
+ - `Power: 1-β` ∝ sample_size ∝ Type-I(α)...always reject Ho.
+FP..Bitch!
+ - too small sample_size causes Type-II(β)...always accept Ho.
+FN..Slut!

 ### Multi-testing Correction
 When performing more than one hypothesis test, your type-I error compounds.
 In order to correct for this, a common technique is called the `Bonferroni correction`.
 This correction is very conservative, but says that your new type-I error rate should be the error rate you actually want divided by the number of tests you are performing.
 Therefore, if you would like to hold an **allowable type-I error rate of 1%** (99% confidence means alpha=0.01) for each of 20 hypothesis tests, the Bonferroni corrected rate would be 0.01/20 = 0.0005.
 This would be the new rate you should use as your comparison to the p-value for each of the 20 tests to make your decision.